AUCKLAND, NEW ZEALAND

 A long time yoga practitioner, Lauren has worked as a Psychologist and Yoga Teacher since 2003 and a Yoga Teacher Trainer since 2009.

-ONLINE COMPONENT STARTS
+FACE-TO-FACE COMPONENT STARTS

 SIX PILLARS OF MENTAL HEALTH AWARE YOGA